cipherzzz/simple-mint/README.md

 ### Buyer
 - The `buyer` purchases the listed `ERC721` for the price in eth and transfers it to the `Fractionalizer` contract.
+- If the `buyer` somehow is able to acquire all the tokens on the market, they can just `redeem` all of them for the nft itself.
+This is probably a low possibility, though.
+I just included it as it was in the specs.

 ---